Surinder Singh Sodhi: Killing BJP MLA Harbans Lal Khanna

-Killing MP Dr. V.N.
-Tiwari

-On 3 April 1984, Surinder Singh Sodhi killed Rajya Sabha member of the Congress party and professor Dr. V. N. Tiwari.
-Tiwari was killed in his home in Chandigarh.
-According to police Sodhi and another knocked on Tiwari's door.
-When a worker opened the door they claimed to be students from Patiala wanting to see Tiwari.
-Tiwari came and invited them in.
-One stayed at the door while one came in.
-He fired 6 bullets into Tiwari at point-blank range and fled into a getaway vehicle, a grey fiat, waiting for them.
-A note left by Dashmesh Regiment claimed responsibility.
-They said they would kill one senior officer every day in Punjab until the ban on the All India Sikh Student Federation is lifted.

-The killing sent shockwaves throughout India.
-Prime Minister Indira Gandhi said, The killing of such a person is an index of the madness which has seized the terrorists.
-The day after the killing the entire opposition in the Lok Sabha walked out and boycotted proceedings in honour of Tiwari.

 Chief Minister of Haryana Bhajan Lal

 Surinder Singh Sodhi was given the duty of killing Bhajan Lal the Chief Minister of Haryana by Jarnail Singh Bhindranwale.
 Bhajan Lal had started the construction of SYL which was opposed by Sikh.
 Bhajan Lal as head of the Haryana government in November 1982 had Sikh indiscriminately stopped, searched, and humiliated who planned to hold a protest at the Delhi Asia Games.
 Bhindranwale blamed Bhajan Lal for rioting against Sikh in Haryana during early 1984.
 The rioting saw the burning of 24 saroops of Guru Granth Sahib, 6 Gurdwaras, shaving 125 Sikh, and stripping 3 Sikh girls.
 All of this made Bhajan Lal a key target.
 Once Sodhi was in range of shooting Bhajan Lal, but had been ordered to chop off Bhajan Lal's head by Bhindranwale.
 Because of his devotion to honour Bhindranwale's words Sodhi left Bhajan Lal.
-Bhindranwale would later claim that Sodhi would have killed Bhajan Lal if Sohi lived 15 days more.
+Bhindranwale would later claim that Sodhi would have killed Bhajan Lal if Sodhi lived 15 days more.